 2. Determine a Video Objective

 While the overview covers things from a broader perspective, the objectives should be direct, concrete, and attainable.
-Objectives should include the goal brands wish to achieve, business situation, and solution.
+Objectives should include the goal brands wish to achieve, the business situation, and the solution.
 Without a goal, processes will be directionless.

 Describing the objectives in the early ideation stages provides answers to the following questions.

 The goals of the video should also be defined.
-These include
+These include: